ninchat/ninchat-api/api.md

 - `element` : string

-	Currently "button" and "a" are supported.
+	Currently "a", "button" and "select" are supported.

 - `href` : string (optional)